 The initial drawdown under the Revolving Credit Facility was used to repay the Company's existing Syndicated Facility with HSBC Bank Canada and Macquarie Bank Limited (the "Existing Facility"), which had \$32,600,000 outstanding before repayment in full.
 The residual proceeds from the Revolving Credit Facility were used for general corporate and working capital purposes.
-The hedge arrangements entered into in connection with the Syndicated Facility will remain in place until their expiry in June 2023.
+The hedge arrangements entered into in connection with the Syndicated Facility, it expired in June 2023.